reddevil156/Asus-Strix-Raid-DLX-Kernel-Module/README.md

 make daemon
 ```

-The daemon should get access to the /dev/strixdlx, so copy the rules file
+The daemon should get access to the /dev/strixdlx, so copy the rules file for udev
 ```bash
 sudo cp 90-strixdlx.rules to /etc/udev/udev.rules.d/
 ```